 NOTE 4: The protocol used over Nx will support procedures and information to be exchanged as specified by RAN WG2, RAN WG3 and SA WG2.

-NOTE 5: The protocol stack used between the AIoTF and the BS Reader will be concluded by RAN WG3.
+NOTE 5: The protocol stack used between the AIOTF and the AIoT RAN will be concluded by RAN WG3.

-- Figure 8.1.2-3 below shows the aspects related to Topology 1 (direct path) protocol stack between the BS Reader and AIoTF.
+- Figure 8.1.2-3 below shows the aspects related to Topology 1 (direct path) protocol stack between the AIOT RAN and AIOTF.
+Over NGAP, the AIoT device NAS message, the assistant information, and the AIoT session resource control information are transferred.

-Figure 8.1.2-3: Example Protocol Stack between AIoTF and AIoT Device for Topology 1 (Direct Path)
+Figure 8.1.2-3: Example Protocol Stack between AIOTF and AIoT Device for Topology 1 (Direct Path)

-Editor's note: The details of the protocol stack are FFS.
+Editor's note: The alignment with RAN3 is needed for NGAP and the information transferred over NGAP.

-When a BS Reader and the AIoTF communicate indirectly via an AMF:
+When an AIoT RAN and the AIOTF communicate indirectly via an AMF:

-- The AIoTF connects with a BS Reader via an AMF.
-The N2 interface between the BS Reader and AMF supports Ambient IoT services including delivery of inventory/command messages.
+- The AIOTF connects with an AIoT RAN via an AMF.
+The N2 interface between the AIoT RAN and AMF supports Ambient IoT services including delivery of inventory/command messages.

 NOTE 6: If network isolation is required an AMF instance is deployed for supporting the AIOTF communication with the BS Reader.